tethysplatform/tethys/docs/tutorials/getting_started/bokeh_integration.rst

 * Handler functions using Bokeh Widgets
 * Handler functions using Param and Panel

-Create a new Tethys app named bokeh_tutorial.
+Create a and install a new Tethys app named bokeh_tutorial.

 ::

+    $ t
-    $ tethys scaffold bokeh_tutorial
+    (tethys) $ tethys scaffold bokeh_tutorial
+    (tethys) $ cd tethysapp-bokeh_tutorial
+    (tethys) $ tethys install -d

 1. Bokeh Server
 ===============

 ``Bokeh`` is an interactive visualization library for Python. ``Bokeh Server`` is a component of the ``Bokeh`` architecture.
-It provides a way to sync model objects from Python to the client.
+It provides a way to sync model objects in Python on the backend to JavaScript model objects on the client.
 This is done by levering the ``Websocket`` protocol.
-With the addition of ``Django Channels`` to Tethys, this ability to sync python objects and frontend plots has also been integrated without the need of other components such as a ``Tornado`` server (see `Tethys Bokeh Integration documentation <../../tethys_sdk/url_maps.html#bokeh-integration>`_).
+With the addition of ``Django Channels`` to Tethys, this ability to sync backend python objects and frontend plots has also been integrated without the need of other components such as a ``Tornado`` server (see `Tethys Bokeh Integration documentation <../../tethys_sdk/url_maps.html#bokeh-integration>`_).
 This integration facilitates the linking of objects and ``Bokeh`` widgets as well as the creation of the necessary ``websocket`` and ``http`` ``consumers``.

 The logic for creating a Bokeh widget along with other related functionality is provided in a ``handler function``.
 This handler will be associated to a specific ``controller function`` where the resulting Bokeh widget will be displayed in a later step.

 2. Handler Functions Using Bokeh Widgets
 ========================================

 Let's use Bokeh's sea temperature sample data to create a time series plot and link it to a slider that will provide the value to perform a rolling-window analysis on the time series.
-This a common example use in Bokeh's main documentation.
+This example is based on a similar example in Bokeh's main documentation.

 a.
 Create a ``handler function`` by adding the following imports and logic to ``controller.py``.